-In 1990, the Bank established a leasing company, Garanti Leasing, in which it has a 99.96% equity interest as of the date of this Base Prospectus.
-In 2013, Garanti Leasing executed 3,018 new financial leasing deals (principally for the leases of construction machinery) and recorded a total of U.S.\$889 million in new leases, which followed the execution of 2,953 new financial leasing deals (U.S.\$777 million in new leases) in 2012.
-In 2013, the company was the leader in the Turkish leasing sector with a 15.3% share of its new contracts and second with a 12.7% share of transaction volume, each according to the Turkish Leasing Association (Finansal Kiralama Derneği).
-As of 31 December 2013, Garanti Leasing's consolidated total assets (including Garanti Fleet) were TL 4,046,293 thousand (TL 3,144,969 thousand as of 31 December 2012).
+In 1990, the Bank established a leasing company, Garanti Leasing.
+In 2014, Garanti Leasing executed 3,171 new financial leasing deals (principally for the leases of real estate) and recorded a total of US\$943 million in new leases, as compared to 3,018 new financial leasing deals (US\$889 million in new leases) in 2013.
+As of December 2014, the company was the leader in the Turkish leasing sector with a market share of 15.62% for new contracts and it also was third in the market with a 12.34% market share in terms of transaction volume, each according to the Turkish Financial Institutions Association (Finansal Kurumlar Birliği).
+As of 31 December 2014, Garanti Leasing's consolidated total assets (including Garanti Fleet) were TL 4,744,396 thousand (TL 4,046,293 thousand as of 31 December 2013).

 Garanti Fleet was established in 2007 under Garanti Leasing in order to serve in operational leasing.
 The company started its activities by leasing light commercial vehicles and passenger cars, the most common application for operational leasing in Turkey.
 Garanti Fleet, besides sales-marketing teams located in its head office, also uses the regional sales teams of Garanti Leasing and the Bank's widespread branch network for sales and marketing activities.
-The company launched a high service quality approach in 2009 and reached TL 408,686 thousand in total assets as of 31 December 2013 (TL 316,820 thousand as of 31 December 2012) and had a fleet size of 10,106 vehicles as of such date.
+The company launched a high service quality approach in 2009 and reached TL 632,076 thousand in total assets as of 31 December 2014 (TL 408,686 thousand as of 31 December 2013) and had a fleet size of 12,043 vehicles as of such date.

-In 2013, Garanti Leasing (on a consolidated basis with Garanti Fleet) had net income of TL 52,282 thousand (TL 61,561 thousand in 2012).
+In 2014, Garanti Leasing (on a consolidated basis with Garanti Fleet) had net income of TL 134,741 thousand.